Article

 Challenge #1: Getting a realistic inventory of your resources.

 Outline what needs to be delivered as well as the time, budget, people or other assets needed.
 To improve time and budget efficiency, take into account each of your team member’s core areas of expertise when assigning tasks.
-Recognize areas where it may be more cost-effective to partner with an agency rather than trying to bootstrap a solution on your own.
+Recognize areas where it may be more to partner with an agency rather than trying to bootstrap a solution on your own.

 Assign a project manager who can act as the ultimate owner and driver of marketing plan progress.
 Give them the responsibility and authority to keep the plan on track and on budget.